 Read to Spark Dataframe

-The TigerGraph Spark Connector is used with Apache Spark to read data from TigerGraph.
+The TigerGraph Spark Connector employs Apache Spark to read data from TigerGraph.

 Supported reader types: